 The U.S. Environmental Protection Agency (EPA) is generally responsible for all matters to do with the environment, and this includes environmental justice.
 In particular, the Office of Environmental Justice, an arm of the EPA, is tasked with delivering the promise to “protect [the] environment and public health in minority, low-income, tribal and other vulnerable communities by integrating environmental justice in all programs, policies, and activities.”

 Unfortunately, the EPA is in some ways comparable to a toothless tiger when it comes to fighting for environmental justice, according to the Center for Public Integrity.
-The agency has been accused of being unresponsive to complaints, particularly those filed under the Civil Rights Act, and rejecting certain communities’ appeals for help.
+Critics have accused the agency of being unresponsive to complaints, particularly those filed under the Civil Rights Act, and rejecting certain communities’ appeals for help with their challenges of environmental racism.

 In 2017, the United States, led by EPA administrator Scott Pruitt, withdrew from the Paris Climate Agreement.
 The agreement was drawn up between a number of nations in order to cut greenhouse emissions in an effort to stem global warming.
 Climate change can also affect minority communities disproportionately for many reasons.